-Information is published by the Registrar and is available from all school and course authority offices.
-It contains important information about enrolments for all students, including General Education enrolments.
+Enrolment information is published by the Registrar and is available from all school and course authority offices.
 Students should obtain a copy of their course information and read it in close conjunction with the specific General Education information provided here.